collin-beisel-tm/nodejs-readme-creator/README.md

   * [Acceptance Criteria](#acceptance-criteria)

   ## Installation
-  clone, install, run
+  - clone this repository from github
+  - open your ternimal and change directories into this application
+  - run "npm install"
+  - run "node index"
+  - answer all questions when prompted
+  - navigate to the dist folder and find the newly generated README file
+  - add to your project
   ## Usage
-  use for any app
+  This readme generator can be used to help spead up the process of writing a README document for any of your projects.
   ## License
-  This project is licensed under MIT License
+  This project is licensed under MIT.
   ## Contributing
-  contribute as you see fit
+  No contributions are needed at this time.
   ## Tests
-  No test cases
+  There are no test cases available at this time.
   ## Questions
   Made with love by Collin Beisel.
 If you have any questions, feel free to reach out to me at collin.d.beisel@gmail.com.
 Don't forget to checkout my GitHub profile/projects at https://github.com/collin-beisel-tm.
 ## User Story